nitin-ed/prime-checker-using-docker/README.md

-# Basic Project to Dockerize Django Web Application for Checking Prime Numbers
+# Mini Project to Dockerize Django Web Application for Checking Prime Numbers

 ## Project Overview

 This is a basic web application built using Django that checks whether a given number is prime or not.
-The application has been Dockerized to ensure easy deployment and development, with separate Docker containers for the frontend and backend components.
+The application has been Dockerized with separate Docker containers for the frontend and backend components.

 ### Features:
 - **Frontend:** Simple UI built with HTML, CSS (Tailwind), and JavaScript to interact with the user.